 - a job interview

-- taking on a new responsibility.
+- taking on a new responsibility

-It's different for everyone, but some things get all people highly stressed - things like a family breakdown, a death of someone close, someone going to gaol, too many responsibilities, or being a victim of violent crime.
+It's different for everyone, but some things get all people highly stressed - things like a family breakdown, a death of someone close, someone going to jail, too many responsibilities, or being a victim of violent crime.
 Crises, like being around when there is a bushfire, cyclone or earthquake, or living through a drought (especially for country people) are very stressful for everyone.